Katsuō-ji: "Winner's Luck" and Daruma

 The word "katsu" in the temple's name refers to winning.
 People buy daruma dolls hoping to obtain "winner's luck".
 If the wish is fulfilled, the daruma is often returned to the temple and left somewhere on the grounds.

+The temple is located approximately eight kilometers or 20 minutes by car northeast of Minoo Station on the Hankyu Railway.